jiaohehu/NPreview/DOC-diagram.md

     drawline (1,1) (2,2) (3,4) (4,5)
     //a := *

-For a regular path variable, if you use it directly, then it is being treated as a subpath.
-In the case of 'drawline', 'drawarea', 'drawarrow', 'drawdblarrow', the path is being considered as a whole, and the subpath points will be considered part of the main path.

-However, when used with 'label', 'circle', 'dot', 'rect', 'drawanglearc', etc., a subpath is just another point.
-Thus, if you have a path 'p' that contains three points, and then you pass it to 'dot' command which is designed to draw dots, the followign statement will only draw one dot which is at (1,2).
+Note that for commands such as 'label', 'circle', 'dot', 'rect', 'drawanglearc', etc., a path variable such as 'p' below will only express a single point which is the first point of the path.

     p := (1,2) (2,3) (3,4)
     dot p

-This is because the entire 'p' is considered a single point by the 'dot' command, rather than three individual points such as the following.

-    dot (1,2) (2,3) (3,4)

 When being considered as a single point, only the first point of the path is extracted.
 Because the first point of 'p' is (1,2), the dot is drawn at